arata-yoshiyuki/BPNET/README.md

 * Folder *Simulation* has two sub-folders *Full* and *Null*.
 * *Full* is for simulation with parameter estimates obtained above.
-* *Null* is for simulation for the case when the effect of bankruptcy propagation is *switched off*.
+* *Null* is for simulation for the case when the effect of bankruptcy propagation is switched off.
 It serves as a null model.

 ## 4. References